bvibber/turtle-world/readme.md

 Procedures may be created inside a procedure.

-Lexical scoping (not dynamic), except that blocks executed via 'if' etc run in the caller's scope.
+Lexical scoping (not dynamic), except that blocks executed via 'if' etc run in the caller's scope and context.

 # Syntax